IftachZilcaPaz/final_proj_git_jenkins/README.md

     %% subgraph2 inherits the direction of the top-level graph (LR)
     %% outside ---> top2
 ```

+&nbsp;
+&nbsp;

+# Instruction For Jenkins To Run New Job

 ## Step 1: Install Required Plugins